 Is Raising Quail Worth It?

 Raising quail chicks can be a profitable and rewarding venture.
 Quail eggs and meat are in high demand due to their nutritional value and delicious taste.
 Additionally, quail are easy to care for and require less space than other livestock increasing the chances for a profitable quail farming business.
+In San Francisco, CA, quail farmers earn an average of $33,401, which is about 21% higher than the national average for total compensation.

 How Much Does it Cost to Keep Quail?